 (10) The Bulls Bridge Trout Management Area shall consist of (A) the portion of the Housatonic River from Bulls Bridge Dam downstream to the Gaylordsville Bridge (Route 7) and (B) the Ten Mile River from the New York State border downstream to the confluence with the Housatonic River.
-There shall be no closed season for trout in the Bulls Bridge Trout Management Area, except that those portions of this trout management area within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
+[There shall be no closed season for trout in the Bulls Bridge Trout Management Area, except that those] No person shall fish in those portions of [this trout management area] the Bulls Bridge Trout Management Area within one hundred feet of signs indicating such [closure] prohibition posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams [shall be closed to all fishing] during the period June fifteenth through September fifteenth, inclusive.
 The daily creel limit for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Bulls Bridge Trout Management Area is prohibited.

 (11) The William Doc Skerlick Trout Management Area shall be that portion of the Saugatuck River in Westport from the Dorr's Mill Dam to the Merritt Parkway bridge.
 Fishing within the William Doc Skerlick Trout Management Area is restricted to fly fishing only.
-There shall be no closed season for trout and in this area.
+[There shall be no closed season for trout and in this area.]
 From 6:00 A.M. on the second Saturday in April through August thirty-first, the daily creel limit in the William Doc Skerlick Trout Management Area for any combination of trout is two and the minimum length for trout taken shall be nine inches.
 From September first through 6:00 a.m. on the second Saturday in April, the daily creel limit for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 During said time period from September first through 6:00 A.M. on the second Saturday in April, possession of trout in the waters or on the shores of the William Doc Skerlick Trout Management Area is prohibited.

-(12) The Hockanum River Trout Management Area shall be the portion of the Hockanum River from I-84 in Vernon downstream to where the river crosses under I-84 at the

-Manchester/East Hartford town line as indicated by signs posted by the Department of Energy and Environmental Protection.
-There shall be no closed season for trout in the Hockanum River Trout Management Area.
-The daily creel limit for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
+(12) The Hockanum River Trout Management Area shall be the portion of the Hockanum River from I-84 in Vernon downstream to where the river crosses under I-84 at the Manchester/East Hartford town line as indicated by signs posted by the Department of Energy and Environmental Protection.
+[There shall be no closed season for trout in the Hockanum River Trout ManagementArea.]
+The daily creel limit for trout is zero in the Hockanum River Trout Management Area and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Hockanum River Trout Management Area is prohibited.

 (13) The Pequabuck River Trout Management Area shall consist of (A) that portion of the Pequabuck River in Bristol and Plainville from King Street (Route 229 & 72) downstream to Route 177 and (B) that portion of Coppermine Brook in Bristol from Artisan Street downstream to the confluence with the Pequabuck River.
-There shall be no closed season for trout in the Pequabuck River Trout Management Area.
-The daily creel limit for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
+[There shall be no closed season for trout in the Pequabuck River Trout Management Area.]
+The daily creel limit for trout is zero in the Pequabuck River Trout Management Area and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Pequabuck River Trout Management Area is prohibited.